juju/docs/src/en/developer-layers-interfaces.md

     add the same export statements to a resource file that are evaluated when you create a new console such as `~/.bashrc` depending on your shell.

-The export of `INTERFACE_PATH` is an environment variable which tells the `charm build` process where to scan for local interfaces not found in the [layer registry](https://github.com/juju/layer-index/).
+The export of `CHARM_INTERFACES_DIR` is an environment variable which tells the `charm build` process where to scan for local interfaces not found in the [layer registry](https://github.com/juju/layer-index/).